 If a PERMANENT TOOTH is knocked out, time is very crucial.
 Immediately place the tooth back into the socket and call your dentist.
 Don't worry about getting the tooth placed perfectly.
 If you do not feel comfortable putting the tooth back in, place it in a glass of milk and get to the dentist as soon as possible.

 If it's a BABY TOOTH, do not put it back into the socket.
 Damage to the permanent tooth could occur.
 If in doubt, place the tooth in milk and see your dentist ASAP.

 What causes periodontal disease / gum disease?

-Periodontal disease happens when bacteria, along the gum-line is left for extended periods.
-It causes irritation and inflammation to the gums.
+Periodontal disease happens when bacteria, along the gum-line, is left for extended periods.
+It causes irritation and inflammation of the gums.
 As the gums begin to swell and bleed, bacteria is allowed deeper under the gum-line.
 If left untreated, de-mineralization of the bone happens and irreversible bone loss occurs.

 If you experience bleeding gums, get treatment as soon as possible.
 Brushing and flossing daily along with regular dental check-ups is the best way to prevent periodontal disease.